GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_gaia_indicators_processing.md

 ---
 ## 5. Rural Population
 Represents the proportion and distribution of people living in **rural areas** within each administrative unit.
+Rural areas are those outside urban extents, typically characterized by lower population density, agricultural or natural land use, and limited infrastructure compared to urban centers.

 This layer combines **WorldPop population rasters** with **Global Human Settlement Layer (GHS-SMOD)** data to estimate rural populations for each demographic group.

 ### Data Sources
 - **WorldPop Population Rasters:**
   Derived from the [WorldPop Age-Sex structured datasets](https://www.worldpop.org/geodata/listing?id=77).
-  Used to calculate population counts for various demographic indicators (see the `Demographics` chapter).
+  Used to calculate population counts for various demographic indicators (see the *Demographics* chapter).
 - **GHS-SMOD (Settlement Model) Raster:**
   Downloaded from the [JRC GHSL repository](https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/GHSL/) for the year 2030 projection.
   Used to classify grid cells as **urban** or **rural** based on settlement patterns.